afewell-hh/docs/docs/tutorial/demo-lab.md

 This tutorial provides a hands-on walkthrough of the Hedgehog Demo Lab in VLAB.
 You will create VPCs, attach and peer them, and test connectivity between servers using the default and custom topologies.

+> **Security Warning:**
+> This tutorial will modify your virtual lab network state.
+Only run these commands in a safe, isolated lab environment.
+> For more information, see [VLAB safety guidelines](../known-limitations/known-limitations.md).

 > **Prerequisite:**
 > This tutorial assumes you have already completed the following steps:
 > - [Getting Started](getting-started.md): Access, install, and configure the CLI